We recently spent a week at sea onboard MSC Preziosa sailing the Northern Europe route.

 It was exactly what I’d expect on a cruise ship- all singing, all dancing and lots of sparkle.

-Evening shows took place in the vast theatre, a mix of music, dance, magic and comedy with a few bingo sessions thrown in for good measure.
+Evening shows took place daily in the vast theatre, a mix of music, dance, magic and comedy with a few bingo sessions thrown in for good measure.
 A bit cheesy at times, but all really good fun.

 Each show was introduced by the entertainment team each night in 5 languages.
 I heard some guests moaning about the number of languages used onboard, but I loved it.
 I’m in awe of people who can switch seamlessly from one to another!